Go big with Montréal’s 2025 summer festival season

 Palomosa Festival (Annually in September)

-End the summer on a high note with the all-new Palomosa Festival, promising a back-to-school celebration sure to ease everyone’s entry into the autumn.
+End the summer on a high note with the Palomosa Festival’s second edition, promising a back-to-school celebration sure to ease everyone’s entry into the autumn.
 Opening with a block party and followed by a two day dance party at Epsace 67 and Jardin le Petit Prince in Parc Jean-Drapeau, Palomosa is sure to quickly become one of Montréal’s preferred end of summer traditions.
+And while the 2025 lineup is still yet to be announced, last year’s programming saw the likes of Yves Tumor, Destroy Lonely, Yaeji, Horsegiirl and the enigmatic Jai Paul—in his very first Canadian performance, no less—keep the crowds moving.

 Mark Hamilton